uivlis/conditional-tokens/README.md

 * [Git](https://git-scm.com/)
 * [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed for [GnosisDB](https://github.com/gnosis/gnosisdb).

+Also, to run everything on a single machine, 8GB of RAM is required, and at least 16GB is recommended.

 We will be assuming at least basic knowledge of the following:

 * [Ethereum](https://www.ethereum.org/)